On the Todd Class of the Permutohedral variety: Introduction

-The right hand side is called the Ehrhart polynomial of $P$.
+The right hand side is called the \textbf{Ehrhart polynomia}l of $P$.
 Given a McMullen formula $\alpha$ one can deduce that

+The first, second, and the last coefficients in the Ehrhart polynomial of a lattice polytope are well-understood.
+In particular, they are all positive.
+However, any of the remaining ``middle coefficients'' $a_{d-2}, a_{d-3}, \dots, a_1$ can be negative.
+We call a lattice polytope $P$ \textbf{Ehrhart positive} if all the (middle) coefficients of its Ehrhart polynomial are positive (see \cite{positivesurvey} for a recent survey on Ehrhart positivity).
+One of the main motivations for \cite{bvalpha} was to prove a conjecture of De Loera et al. asserting that matriod polytopes are Ehrhart positive \cite{deloera}.
+Noticing that matroid polytopes belong to the family of generalized permutohedra, we focus on the latter larger family of polytopes. \begin{conj}[Conjecture 1.2 of \cite{bvalpha}] Lattice generalized permutohedra are Ehrhart positive. \end{conj}

-We call a lattice polytope $P$ \emph{Ehrhart positive} if all the coefficients of its Ehrhart polynomial are positive (see \cite{positivesurvey} for a recent survey on Ehrhart positivity).
-A consequence of Equation \eqref{eq:refine} is that if we have a McMullen function $\alpha$ such that $\alpha(F,P)$ is positive for all faces $F\subset P$ then $P$ is Ehrhart positive.
-The converse is not true as shown in Section 3.4 of \cite{nill}.
-In \cite{deloera} the authors conjectured that matroid polytopes are Ehrhart positive.
-One of the main motivations for \cite{bvalpha} was trying to prove that conjecture.
-Matroid polytopes are generalized permutohedra and we focus on that larger family of polytopes. \begin{conj}[Conjecture 1.2 \cite{bvalpha}] Lattice generalized permutohedra are Ehrhart positive. \end{conj} As an attempt to prove Conjecture \ref{conj:main} we proposed also the following stronger conjecture. \begin{conj}[Conjecture 1.3 \cite{bvalpha}] Let $P$ be a generalized permutohedron and $F\subset P$ a face, then $\bv(F,P)$ is positive.
-In other words, since $\bv(F,P)=\bv(\ncone(F,P))$, the conjecture is equivalent to saying that $\bv$ is positive on every cone in the braid fan. \end{conj}
+One observes that a consequence of Equation \eqref{eq:refine} is that if we have a McMullen function $\alpha$ such that $\alpha(F,P)$ is positive for all faces $F\subset P$ then $P$ is Ehrhart positive.
+(The converse is not true as shown in Section 3.4 of \cite{nill}.)
+Using the fact that the BV-function $\bv$ is a McMullen function and it has certain valuation properties, we showed in \cite{bvalpha} that the following conjecture (if true) implies Conjecture \ref{conj:main}. \begin{conj}[Conjecture 1.3 of \cite{bvalpha}] Let $P$ be a generalized permutohedron and $F\subset P$ a face, then $\bv(F,P)$ is positive.
+Equivalently, $\bv(\sigma)$ is positive for every cone $\sigma$ in the braid fan. \end{conj}

+In \cite{bvalpha}, we were able to prove that the third and fourth coefficients of the Ehrhart polynomial of any lattice generalized permutohedron are positive by showing that $\bv(F,P)$ is positive for any pair $(F,P)$ in which $P$ is a lattice generalized permutohedron and $F$ is a face of $P$ of codimension at most $3,$ which is equivalent to that $\bv(\sigma)$ is positive for any cone $\sigma$ of dimension at most $3$ in a braid fan.